Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Ejji

 Located along the back wall inside Belvedere Square Market and inside the Whole Foods in Harbor East, this casual hotspot serves up Japanese-style ramen infused with upscale flavors reminiscent of the owners’ Malaysian heritage.
-Each location has its own signature dishes—like Belvedere’s tonkatsu pork ramen and Harbor East’s beer-infused noodles—but both give you the choice to create your own ramen by picking your broth, noodles and toppings.
+Create your own ramen by picking your broth, noodles and toppings.
 You also can’t go wrong with Ejji’s “sandos,” which feature seasoned meats on homemade sesame-seed buns.

 Ekiben